 She was sweet, loving and caring.
-On a regular day she would give me energy, drive and motivation.
-On rainy days she’d reward me with compassion or thinly veiled indifference.
+On a regular day, she would give me energy, drive and motivation.
+On rainy days she’d reward me with compassion or at least thinly veiled indifference.
 And when the shit hit the fan, she’d help me forget both the shit and the fan.

 Sugar was there from the beginning.
 She entered my crib in the form of treats.
 She sang a lullaby and dripped a sweet substitute for mother’s milk.
 Later, she took my hand and guided me through life’s ups and downs.

-I swam with her, intoxicated, as a juvenile, a bachelor, an addict and a multiholic.
-I felt lost without her, and focused and determined with her.
+I swam with her, intoxicated, as a juvenile, a bachelor and an addict.
+I felt lost without her and focused and determined with her.
 Together we hit the rat race and rode life’s roller coaster, fueled by a Western diet.
 And after every day of grind, it was her comfort and warmth that I looked forward to, without understanding why.

 I didn’t know that she was history’s most prolific assassin.

 Nor did I know that life doesn’t actually move like a roller coaster, except on and off sugar.